 Mrs. Stora was always very dedicated to the business, and she loved to cook and travel.
-And all through her life she was artistic, athletic, and faithful to many traditional things.
+And all through her life she was artistic, athletic, and very traditional.

 When Mr. Stora became ill with diabetes and heart disease, it ignited a new passion in her - health and medicine.